tellowkrinkle/ponscripter-fork/docs/tutorial.md

 The sounds are split into three types:
 - BGM &mdash; this is music.
 It loops until it's stopped or replaced by another track.
 - SE &mdash; these are sound effects.
-They play only ones.
+They play only once.
 - ME &mdash; these are ambient tracks such as rain, seagull noises, etc. These loop until they are stopped or replaced, just like music, but are played *on top* of the music track.

 While all the BGM/SE/ME files are properly named in the folders, the script uses numeric values to refer to them.